e18e/e18e/docs/guide/cli/index.md

 ### Default Migrations

 The CLI comes with pre-configured migrations for common performance optimizations.
-You can find the list of the current replacements in the [module-replacements](https://github.com/es-tooling/module-replacements/tree/main/manifests) repository.
+You can find the list of the current replacements in the [replacements docs](https://e18e.dev/guide/replacements.html).

 > [!IMPORTANT]
 > The replacement list is still being developed and expanded.
 The current list represents the initial set of well-tested migrations.
 More replacements will be added as they are validated and tested across the ecosystem.